Mental Health Facilities Sagadahoc County, ME

 Fisher Road

 Fisher Road is a mental health treatment center in Sagadahoc County, ME, located at 336 Fisher Road, 4008 zip code area.
 Fisher Road provides residential treatment.
-Fisher Road offers psychotropic medication, individual psychotherapy and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
-Fisher Road also supports people with PTSD, people with serious mental illness and people with trauma.
-Additional services at Fisher Road consist of case management, housing services and chronic disease/illness management.
+Fisher Road offers psychotropic medication, individual psychotherapy and group therapy to young adults, seniors 65 or older and adults.
+Fisher Road also supports clients referred from the court/judicial system, seniors or older adults and people requiring dual diagnosis treatment.
+Additional services at Fisher Road consist of court-ordered outpatient treatment, vocational rehabilitation services and case management.

 SPONSORED AD